pivotal/docs-tas-adapter/disaster-recovery.md

 ## <a id="state-storage"></a>State storage

-In contrast to Tanzu Application Service for VMs, Application Service Adapter has no dedicated databases or blobstore.
+In contrast to Tanzu Application Service, Application Service Adapter has no dedicated databases or blobstore.
 Instead, state is stored in two places:

 1. As [Kubernetes custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) in the Kubernetes API.
 These custom resources are persisted in the cluster's [etcd](https://etcd.io/) datastore.
 2. As container images in an OCI compatible registry, such as a self-hosted Harbor, DockerHub, or IaaS provided registry.